• Skip to primary navigation

 • 4 cups loosely packed mixed greens baby lettuce

-• ½ pint strawberries green tops removed and sliced
+• ½ pint strawberries (about 12 medium strawberries) green tops removed and sliced

 • ⅓ cup chopped pecans lightly toasted